Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 ## SpeakerVolumeControlCapability <a id="SpeakerVolumeControlCapability"></a>

 This capability enables you to control the volume of the integrated speaker of the robot.

+## VoicePackManagementCapability <a id="VoicePackManagementCapability"></a>

+This capability enables you to change and upload new voice packs to the robot.

+## WaterUsageControlCapability <a id="WaterUsageControlCapability"></a>

+This capability enables you to configure the water output flow for mopping.

 ## WifiConfigurationCapability <a id="WifiConfigurationCapability"></a>